elbywan/wretch/README.md

 ### errorType(method: string = "text")

-Sets the method (text, json ...) used to parse the data contained in the response body in case of an HTTP error.
+Sets the method (text, json ...) used to parse the data contained in the response body in case of an HTTP error is returned.

 ```js
 wretch("http://server/which/returns/an/error/with/a/json/body")